v-iashin/SamplingChessboardWithQueens/README.md

 4. Reduce the temperature, if the reduced temperature is still higher than the chosen threshold, repeat the Base step

 #### Choose a feasible state.
 Select an initial temperature
-A good idea is to start with a random state.
+It is a good idea to randomly generate an initial state.
 Also, it is sometimes reasonable to choose the result of another algorithm as the initial state.
 The initial temperature can be chosen to be high.
-As a result, the algorithm will require substantial amount of time to complete.
-On the other hand, if it was chosen to be low the algorithm may stuck in a local optimum.
-Naturally, the initial temperature should be high and the rate of reducing the temperature should be close to 1 (generally, 0.99 or 0.999 appears to be a good choice).
+As a result, the algorithm will require a substantial amount of time to complete.
+On the other hand, if it was chosen to be quite low the algorithm may stuck in a local optimum.

 #### Evaluate the initial state
 This particular step depends on the task.
 Though, it is essential to choose a metric to optimize.
 In this algorithm, this metric is called _energy_.
 In case a proper metric cannot be found, it is reasonable to use another algorithm for optimization.

 #### Base step
 This step repeats for a chosen number of times (or just once) for each value of temperature.
-It is also possible to represent the number of repetitions as a function of temperature.
+Also, it is possible to represent the number of repetitions as a function of a current temperature.

 ##### Randomly change the current state
-This step depends on a given task.
-However, the changes in the states should be local.
-For example, in the TSP, a good strategy is to randomly choose two cities and exchange their position in the sequence.
+This step depends on a given task, however, the changes in the states should be local.
+For example, in the TSP, a good strategy is to randomly select two cities and exchange their position in the sequence.
 After that, there will be two states: the current and the new ones.

 ##### Decide whether to accept the new state
 Let us assume that we want to minimize the metric (energy).
-Then, if a new state have a lower energy than a current one, the new state is accepted; however, if the new state have a lower energy than the current one, the new state is accepted with probability as follows
+Then, if a new state have a lower energy than a current one, the new state is accepted; however, if the new state have a lower energy than the current one, the new state can still be accepted but with probability as follows

 <a href="https://www.codecogs.com/eqnedit.php?latex=P&space;=&space;\exp\bigg(\frac{\Delta&space;E}{T}\bigg)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?P&space;=&space;\exp\bigg(\frac{\Delta&space;E}{T}\bigg)" title="P = \exp\bigg(\frac{\Delta E}{T}\bigg)" /></a>